zoldik333/zoldik333/README.md

 ## Hello !

-My name is Théo and I'm a first year student at Epitech's school.  return I'm actually learning C, Python and a bit of Bash through my school curriculum.  return
+My name is Théo and I'm a first year student at Epitech's school.

+I'm actually learning C, Python and a bit of Bash through my school curriculum.

 ### Epitech's projects

-You can check some of the projects I've done this year.  return
+You can check some of the projects I've done this year.

 ### Personal projects

-I'm currently working on a web application project to synchronize calendars in the same way that Google Angenda can do it.  return
+I'm currently working on a web application project to synchronize calendars in the same way that Google Angenda can do it.

-I think it's a good practice to develop my skills in languages that I'm not learning yet in my school curriculum.  return Here are some languages or technologies I am learning and trying to implement:  return
+I think it's a good practice to develop my skills in languages that I'm not learning yet in my school curriculum.

+Here are some languages or technologies I am learning and trying to implement:

 <!--